 Pursuant to its internal valuation process and the requirements under the 1940 Act, the Company performs valuation procedures on its investments in each LMM portfolio company once a quarter.
 In addition to its internal valuation process, in arriving at estimates of fair value for its investments in its LMM portfolio companies, the Company, among other things, consults with a nationally recognized independent advisor.
-The nationally recognized independent advisor is generally consulted relative to the Company's investments in each LMM portfolio company at least once in every calendar year, and for the Company's investments in new LMM portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
+The nationally recognized independent advisor is generally consulted relative to the Company's investments in each LMM portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
 In certain instances, the Company may determine that it is not cost-effective, and as a result is not in its stockholders' best interest, to consult with the nationally recognized independent advisor on its investments in one or more LMM portfolio companies.
 Such instances include, but are not limited to, situations where the fair value of the Company's investment in a LMM portfolio company is determined to be insignificant relative to the total Investment Portfolio.
 The Company consulted with its independent advisor in arriving at the Company's determination of fair value on its investments in a total of two LMM portfolio companies for the year ended December 31, 2014, representing approximately 8.2% of the total LMM portfolio at fair value as of December 31, 2014 and on a total ofzero LMM portfolio companies for the year ended December 31, 2013, representing approximately 0.0% of the total LMM portfolio at fair value as of December 31, 2013.